GovTechSG/2021-bootcamp-gds/exercises/12-DoneWhenISaySo.md

 ### Time to update Backend

 We have created the trigger point using `useEffect` to call and update the back end.
-Now we will just need ot link the backend api call with `useEffect`
+Now we will just need to link the backend api call with `useEffect`

 ```tsx
   useEffect(() => {